Nutrition-Research-Pediatrics/Pipeline-Assignment_NFS1218/README.md

 }
 ```

-from this a total of 6 participants were removed from the dataset, new sample size is N=293
+From this a total of 6 participants were removed from the dataset, new sample size is N=293

 ## 6.3 Remove implausible zBMI at birth